• Skip to primary navigation

 Instructions

 • Cut potatoes into ½- to ¾-inch cubes and put them into a medium saucepan.
 (Leave skins on.)
+Add enough cold water to cover the tops of the potato cubes.

-Salt the water, cover the pot, and bring the potatoes to a boil.
+Add ½ teaspoon of kosher salt to the water, cover the pot, and bring the potatoes to a boil.
+Simmer for about 15 minutes, or until tender but still firm.

-• Return pan to MEDIUM heat, and sauté the onion in the reserved bacon drippings.
+• Return pan to medium heat, and sauté the onion in the reserved bacon drippings.

 • Heat onion-vinegar mixture a low simmer.
+Remove from heat.

-Bake uncovered for 30 minutes at 325°F [163°C].
+Bake uncovered in the Dutch oven or a casserole dish for 30 minutes at 325°F (163°C).

 Notes